rakeshsukla53/django-ajax/README.md

     gistfile1.py hosted with ❤ by GitHub

     While writing this, I found similar solutions by davyd and a discussion on the django-users list, but neither had the flexibility of using regular expressions.

+Once logged in, test out the form.
+What we have here is a simple communication app with just create rights.
+It looks nice, but there’s one annoying issue: The page refresh.
+How do we get rid of it?
+Or, how do we update just a portion of a webpage without having to refresh the entire page?
+Enter AJAX.
+AJAX is a client-side technology used for making asynchronous requests to the server-side – i.e., requesting or submitting data – where the subsequent responses do not cause an entire page refresh.